 Consistently coaches and athletes rank mental toughness as contributing between 50 to 70% of the reasons for an athlete’s success.
 However, young athletes pay little to no attention to training their minds (see “Performance Training for the Mind“).
 If you could put mental toughness in a pill, it would easily out-sell all supplements combined.

 Skill and technique contribute between 40 to 50% of an athlete’s success.
 Regardless of which discipline(s) you are proficient in, it is essential to constantly try to improve your technique.
 Again, you can not put “skill” into a pill.

 Strength and Power can contribute approximately 20% of an athlete’s success.
 We have all seen athletes win on pure strength.
 However, we have also seen a better-skilled athlete defeat a stronger athlete.

 Endurance appears to contribute approximately 20% to the success of an athlete.
 If a very strong athlete fatigues, he suddenly becomes weak and, thus, subject to an easy defeat.
 This occurs very often in mixed martial arts.
 It appears that mixed martial artists find strength and endurance to be almost equally important.

 Now that we have a general idea of what makes up a successful mixed martial artist, let’s take a closer look to see if the advantages of anabolic steroid use outweigh the disadvantages.

 Advantages of Anabolic Steroid Use:

-It is well documented that the use of anabolic steroids can make an athlete stronger in a short period of time.
+It is well-documented that the use of anabolic steroids can make an athlete stronger in a short period.
 This is probably the largest attraction to users because it is often the perception that strength is the most important attribute in mixed martial arts.
 Since it is not, its importance is overrated.

 Enhanced Recovery Time